pytest-dev/pytest/doc/en/how-to/capture-warnings.rst

-You can check that code raises a particular warning using func:`pytest.warns`, which works in a similar manner to :ref:`raises <assertraises>`:
+You can check that code raises a particular warning using :func:`pytest.warns`, which works in a similar manner to :ref:`raises <assertraises>`:

 .. code-block:: python